ErikRundberg/Mortage-plan-test/README.md

-# Mortage Plan code test
+# Mortage Plan - Code Test

-The application creates Customers from text file and calculates all the customers' monthly mortgage cost and presents it.
+This application creates Customers from a text file.
+The file contains customer name, total loan amount, interest rate and loan period.
+All of the customers then get their monthly mortgage calculated.
+There are a terminal- and web version.
+The web version also allows the user to put in their own values.
+The web version is also hosted on AWS.

 ## Table of Contents
 * [Technologies](https://github.com/Erru17/Mortage-plan-test#technologies)